 TTC Terminology to Know When Trying to Get Pregnant

 BD: Baby Dance.
-Have intercourse for conception purposes or by extension any form of insemination.
+This is a term used to indicate sexual intercourse for conception purposes or by extension any form of insemination.

-CD: Cycle Day (Day 1 is the beginning of your menstrual)
+CD: Cycle Day.
+The numbered day of your monthly cycle.
+Day 1 is always the beginning of your menstrual period.

 CM: Cervical mucous, also known as cervical fluid.
 It is fluid produced by your cervix as you approach ovulation due to increased estrogen.